shredthaGNAR/list-of-my-starred-repos/README.md

 * [facebook-adblock/facebook_adblock](https://github.com/facebook-adblock/facebook_adblock): An open-source Ad Blocker for Facebook™
 * [facebookresearch/faiss](https://github.com/facebookresearch/faiss): A library for efficient similarity search and clustering of dense vectors.
 * [FakeFiller/fake-filler-extension](https://github.com/FakeFiller/fake-filler-extension): A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
+* [calvinballing/fake-filler-extension](https://github.com/calvinballing/fake-filler-extension): A free browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
 * [busiyiworld/fake-raycast-backend](https://github.com/busiyiworld/fake-raycast-backend): A fake Raycast backend that can be deployed to Vercel in just one step.
 * [dumbmatter/fakeIndexedDB](https://github.com/dumbmatter/fakeIndexedDB): A pure JS in-memory implementation of the IndexedDB API
 * [kfreitag1/FancyFolders](https://github.com/kfreitag1/FancyFolders): Fancy Folders is a macOS application for creating custom folder icons from SF symbols, text, or images.